 Managing Your Personal and Work Information in Workday

-Your Personal Information in Workday includes your home and mailing address(es), date of birth, gender, ethnicity, and military status.
+Your Personal Information in Workday includes your home and mailing address(es), date of birth, gender, ethnicity and military status.
 You can update this information using the procedures in the resources below; note that certain changes to your personal information require verification.